migualex/migualex/README.md

 **`Data Scientist | GIS Developer | Geoprocessing Analyst`**

 Hi everyone!
-I’m currently working as a developer automating the Amazon PRODES system, part of the Satellite Monitoring Program for Brazilian Biomes (BiomasBR).
+I’m working as a GIS developer for the Amazon PRODES system, which is part of the Satellite Monitoring Program for Brazilian Biomes (BiomasBR).
 I’ve got experience in land use/land cover change monitoring, landscape ecology, and applying remote sensing techniques for geospatial data analysis.
 Feel free to contact me on LinkedIn.

 <p align="left" style="display:flex; gap:0; margin:0; padding:0;">
   <a href="https://github.com/migualex?tab=repositories&sort=stargazers">